An ECI Conference Series

 Session Co-chairs: Nick Timmins (CCRM) and Greg Russotti (Celgene)

-Invited speakers: Nick Timmins (CCRM)
+Invited speakers: Nick Timmins (CCRM) and Carl Burke (Johnson & Johnson) tentatively accepted.

 Description: In the lifecycle of cell therapy commercialization, step-changes in thinking and approach occur throughout development as a product progresses from pre-clinical to clinical, and through the clinical trial pipeline.
 But perhaps the biggest step of all is that from investigational product to on-market.
 Compliance, logistics, scale, focus on cost of goods (COGs), and supply chain considerations, among others, increase substantially in magnitude.
 Failure or underperformance in any one of these areas is potentially a fatal blow to success.
 In this session, regulators and industry leaders who have walked-the-walk and can talk-the-talk of taking a product from development to commercial operations will share their strategies and vision for a successful commercial process.
 As success is best built upon a solid foundation, this session will also explore how the approach used for the preceding development can smooth the transition to commercial manufacturing.